KPI: Customer satisfaction

 Forward look

-We continue to monitor our Welsh language provision at stations, on board and on our digital services to ensure Welsh language standards are rigorously observed.
-Our Welsh Language Strategy 2024-2029 is available on our website and aligns with the Welsh Government’s 2050 strategy.
+We continue to monitor our Welsh language provision at stations, on board trains and buses and on our digital services to ensure Welsh language standards are rigorously adhered to.
+Our Welsh Language Strategy is available on our website and aligns with the Welsh Government’s 2050 strategy.

 More key performance indicators